sotrh/learn-wgpu/docs/compute/introduction/readme.md

 I can't possibly make a comprehensive list of all the things you could use a GPU for, but here are some rules of thumb:

-- Tasks that can be easily parrallelized.
+- Tasks that can be easily parallelized.
 GPUs don't like switching tasks, so if you need the computation to use data from previous operations, compute shaders are likely to be slower than a CPU based approach.
 If each operation can excute without any knowledge of other operations, you can get a lot out of the GPU.
 - You already have the data on the GPU.
-If your working with texture or model data It can often be faster to process it with a compute shader rather than copying the data to the CPU, modifying it, than shipping that back to the GPU.
+If you're working with texture or model data, it can often be faster to process it with a compute shader rather than copying the data to the CPU, modifying it, then shipping that back to the GPU.
 - You have a massive amount of data.
 At some point the size of your data starts to outweigh the setup time and complexity of using a compute pipeline.
 You'll still need to tailor your approach to the data and processing you need to do.